Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime

-\mbox{} In this paper we study the Cauchy and Goursat problems of the spin-$n/2$ zero ress-mass fields on the Minkowski spacetime by using the conformal geometric method.
-The Minkowski spacetime is embedded fully into the Einstein cylinder by the Penrose's conformal mapping.
-We solve the Cauchy problem in the Einstein's cylinder and establish pointwise decays of the fields which lead to the energy equality of the conformal fields between the null conformal boundaries $\scri^\pm$ and the Cauchy hypersurface $\left\{ t=0 \right\}$.
-Then we solve Goursat problem in the partial conformal compactification of the spacetime by using the equality energy and the generalized result of H\"ormander.
+\mbox{} In this paper, we study the Cauchy and Goursat problems of the spin-$n/2$ zero rest-mass equations on Minkowski spacetime by using the conformal geometric method.
+In our strategy, we prove the wellposedness of the Cauchy problem in Einstein's cylinder.
+Then we establish pointwise decays of the fields and prove the energy equalities of the conformal fields between the null conformal boundaries $\scri^\pm$ and the hypersurface $\Sigma_0=\left\{ t=0 \right\}$.
+Finally, we prove the wellposedness of the Goursat problem in the partial conformal compactification by using the energy equalities and the generalisation of H\"ormander's result.